Eduardo Sasha

-Eduardo Colcenti Antunes (born 24 February 1992), known as Eduardo Sasha or simply Sasha, is a Brazilian footballer who plays as a forward for Atlético Mineiro.
+Eduardo Colcenti Antunes (born 24 February 1992), known as Eduardo Sasha or simply Sasha, is a Brazilian footballer who plays as a forward for Red Bull Bragantino.

 He made his professional debut for Internacional in 2010, and has won the Campeonato Gaúcho four times for the club.
 He spent 18 months on loan at Goiás, where he won the Campeonato Brasileiro Série B and the Campeonato Goiano.
-In 2017 he moved to Santos.
+In 2018 he moved to Santos.
+In 2020, Sasha joined Atlético Mineiro, winning the Campeonato Brasileiro Série A and the Copa do Brasil in 2021, among other titles.

 Career

 Internacional

 Born in Porto Alegre, Rio Grande do Sul; due to his style of hair in his youth, and his brother already being nicknamed after Brazilian presenter Xuxa, he earned the sobriquet Sasha after her daughter Sasha Meneghel.

 He began his career at hometown team Internacional.
 On 10 September 2010, aged 18, he signed his first contract for a length of five years, with a release clause set at €40 million (R$ 87 million).
-Two days later, he made his debut in a goalless home draw against Goiás for the year's Campeonato Brasileiro Série A, as a 62nd-minute substitute for Giuliano.
-He made one more appearance off the bench over the season, and was included in Inters squad for the 2010 FIFA Club World Cup in the United Arab Emirates, but did not take to the field as his team came third.
+Two days later, he made his debut in a goalless home draw against Goiás in that year's Campeonato Brasileiro Série A, as a 62nd-minute substitute for Giuliano.
+He made one more appearance off the bench over the season, and was included in Inter's squad for the 2010 FIFA Club World Cup in the United Arab Emirates, but did not take to the field as his team came third.

 On 19 March 2011, he made his Campeonato Gaúcho debut by replacing Daniel for the final six minutes of a goalless draw against Novo Hamburgo at Beira-Rio, his sole appearance of a season which his team ended as champions.
 He made two appearances the following season, including a first senior start on 26 January in a 1–2 home loss to Cerâmica.

 Loan to Goiás

 On 10 May 2012, Sasha was loaned to Goiás for the upcoming Série B season; he was the team's 17th signing of the year and the fifth from Internacional, including his youth team strike partner Ricardo Goulart.
 He made seven substitute appearances as his team won the championship.

-On 23 January 2013, as a half-time replacement for Caio in the second game of the year's Campeonato Goiano, he scored his first senior goal to give the Esmeraldino the lead in an eventual 3–1 win at Grêmio Anápolis.
+On 23 January 2013, as a half-time replacement for Caio in the second game of that year's Campeonato Goiano, he scored his first senior goal to give the Esmeraldino the lead in an eventual 3–1 win at Grêmio Anápolis.
 He totalled three goals in 21 appearances as his team won the state title, one coming in a 4–1 win (5–3 aggregate) at Aparecidense in the semi-finals on 5 May.

 Later in the year, Sasha's four goals in 16 games helped Goiás to sixth place in the edition of the national league; his first such strike came on 18 September as a substitute for Renan Oliveira in a 2–2 draw at Coritiba.
-He totalled another three goals in eight games in the year's Copa do Brasil, including one in the semi-final defeat to Flamengo.
+He totalled another three goals in eight games in the 2013 Copa do Brasil, including one in the semi-final defeat to Flamengo.